 An emphasis on public service and leadership while in law school will help all students build careers and habits leading to satisfying and fulfilling lives in the law.
 Specific leadership training in law school not only helps law graduates be more successful as lawyers and leaders but also has the added bonus of improving the reputation of lawyers and the legal profession in general.

-Requirements for Baylor Law School Program
+Requirements for Baylor Law Program

 Successful completion of the Leadership Development Program requirements leads to a certificate and recognition at graduation.
 To successfully complete the Leadership Development Program, a student will be required to complete the following: